Interrogatory No. 8

 There is overwhelming evidence that in 1835, Joseph had a sexual relationship, an affair with a nineteen-year-old girl by the name of Fanny Alger who was then employed in his own home as a servant girl.

-Oliver Cowdery and Martin Harris considered the relationship to have been simply adulterous.
+Oliver Cowdery and Martin Harris considered the relationship to have been merely adulterous.
 Cowdery wrote a letter to his brother Warren in January 1838 referring to “a dirty, nasty, filthy scrape affair of his and Fanny Alger’s.”

 Martin Harris reports the Prophet indicated that the ‘servant girl’ was claiming he had made, “improper proposals to her, which created quite a talk amongst the people.”
 Believing there was no truth to it, Harris told Smith, “take no notice of the girl, that she was full of the devil, and wanted to destroy the prophet of God.”Smith, however, “acknowledged that there was more truth than poetry in what the girl said,”to which Harris then told Smith he would have nothing to do with the matter and that he could, “get out of the matter the best way he knew how.”
 1